The Best Ways to Explore Sydney Harbour in 2023

 Possibly the most romantic way to see the harbour.

-A tall ship cruise allows you to experience the same size boats that the first fleet arrived on.
 It’s incredible to think people spent months on a boat this size in open seas.
 I am sure I would not have made it!
-This is a fantastic way to spend a few hours on the harbour and a real eye-opener.
+This is a real eye-opener and one of my favourite way to spend a few hours on the harbour.

 There are two excellent tall ship operators in Sydney Harbour:

-Sydney Harbour Tallships operates the Southern Swan and the Soren Larsen.
-They offer a variety of cruises with most running for 2 hours, which is probably long enough for the average “sailor”.
-My pick of their journeys is the Twilight BBQ cruise, all you can eat buffet, champagne and a Sydney sunset!
+Sydney Harbour Tallships operates the Southern Swan, the Coral Trecker and the Soren Larsen.
+Most tours run for 2 hours, which is probably long enough for the average “sailor”.

-I did the sunset cruise with Sydney Harbour Tall ships on the Southern Swan, that included drinks and finger food and some fun sing-along time.
-I thoroughly enjoyed it, and it was a lovely way to spend 2 hours enjoying the harbour.
-I would highly recommend it.
+I did the sunset cruise with Sydney Harbour Tall ships on the Southern Swan, which included drinks, finger food, and some fun sing-along time.
+I thoroughly enjoyed it, and it was a lovely way to spend 2 hours soaking up the harbour

 The best way to see the harbour for active travellers.